-I starting my consulting and coaching practice in 2013 to help clients deepen their organizational and individual capabilities in problem solving, strategy, and leadership.
+In 2013 I started an independent consulting and coaching practice to help clients deepen their organizational and individual capabilities in problem solving, strategy, and leadership.

 In addition to consulting and coaching, I am a faculty member of Catalysis (formerly the Thedacare Center for Healthcare Value) and the Lean Enterprise Institute where I teach workshops about coaching and problem solving.
 I also coach masters students in the Fisher School of Business MBOE program and serve as a Member of the Board for the Mother’s Milk Bank and a Member of the Quality and Patient Experience Board Committee at El Camino Hospital.